soonami-io/NextJs-Storybook-Template/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## VSCode Debugger

+The VSCode debugger is also set up for this project.
+You can find the debugger configuration in the `.vscode` folder.

 ## Learn More